diegobda/diegobda/README.md

  ### Hi there 👋Hello, I'm Diego Santos from Gyn in the Brazil!![]

-💻  Software Engineer study, linux, c#,  typescript, javascrip,python and cyber-security .net 🏡   Brazilian, Based in Goiânia, Go - but most of the time traveling around the world 🌎
+💻  Software Engineer study, linux, c#,  javascrip,python and cyber-security .net 🏡   Brazilian, Based in Goiânia, Go - but most of the time traveling around the world 🌎

 You can find me on